Syrian forces break ISIS' siege of Deir Ezzor

 An unspecified number of ISIS fighters were killed and at least 10 vehicles in an ISIS convoy were destroyed in Syrian air strikes.

-Russia said it backed the Syrian army's offensive with sea-based cruise missiles.
+Russia said it backed the Syrian army's offensive with cruise missiles fired from the Admiral Essen frigate of the Black Sea Fleet.
 Its defense ministry claimed the elimination of ISIS in the area would mark a "strategic defeat" for the extremist group.

+"The missiles were launched at targets in accordance with data received through intelligence channels," the Russian defense ministry said on its Facebook page.

+It said the missile strikes were conducted on a fortified area located in the suburbs of a town called Ash Sholah under the control of ISIS fighters, most of them from Russia and former countries of the Soviet Union.

 An ISIS ammunition depot was also wiped out in al-Bghiliyeh village in the western countryside of the province, SANA said.
 As the army advanced, it destroyed many other ISIS vehicles, including cars rigged with explosives.